 Kristen H. Perry is Professor of Literacy Education and Departmental Director of Graduate Studies at the University of Kentucky, USA.

-Peter Smagorinsky is Distinguished Research Professor at The University of Georgia, USA, and Distinguished Visiting Scholar at the University of Guadalajara, Mexico.
+Peter Smagorinsky is Distinguished Research Professor Emeritus at The University of Georgia, USA, and Distinguished Visiting Scholar at the University of Guadalajara, Mexico.